Donations and Acquisitions

 If samples are sent to the applicant, the applicant should fully cross-reference all preparations with the original item following the format specified by the Society.

 The applicant should identify items (taxonomically), as far as possible, before dissection or preparation.
-For certain items the appropriate Linnean Curator will undertake this before the item is sent.
+For certain items, the appropriate Honorary Curator will undertake this before the item is sent.

-The applicant should include details of voucher specimens, their nature and location, in published studies so that future workers can relocate them.
+The applicant should include details of voucher specimens, their nature and location in published studies so that future researchers can relocate them.

-The applicant should acknowledge the Society in publications involving the use of items from the LS collections.
+The applicant should acknowledge the Society in publications involving the use of items from the collections.

-The applicant must notify the Linnean Society of publications arising from the use of their material and may be asked to provide copies (one of which must be original) of the title page, relevant text and figures.
+The applicant must notify the Society of publications arising from the use of Society material.
+The applicant may be asked to provide copies (one of which must be original) of the title page, and relevant text and figures.

 The applicant must obtain approval from the Society before items for sampling or their products are passed to third parties.
-The Linnean Society expects applicants to deposit information with appropriate bodies e.g. Genbank or EMBL etc. and therefore does not expect the applicant to obtain approval for this.
+The Society expects applicants to deposit information with appropriate bodies (e.g. GenBank, European Molecular Biology Laboratory, etc.) and therefore does not expect the applicant to obtain approval for this.

 If samples are sent to the applicant, any samples not completely destroyed or consumed by their analysis remain the property of the Society and must be returned in due course.